georgikrastev1/HTML_Previewer/README.md

 # HTML_Previewer

-HTML_Previewer is a webapplication for storing html code.
+HTML_Previewer is a webapplication for storing and previewing html code.
 ## Installation

 1. Create a new ASP.NET Core Web App